Anumodhanam: Plot

 One day Rajappan, Vijayan and Thankhamma take the ornaments and saree for Sridevi's marriage.
 James tells his assistant to tell Sridevi's friend Ragini that Rajappan was arrested for drugs and to bring Sridevi to his house.
 Ragini tells her but she is afraid.
 James' assistant comes to Sridevi's house and tells her to talk to James because the police inspector is his friend.
 Sridevi goes with him to James and closes the door.
 They fight and he rapes her.
 Raghavan sees all this.
 Rajappan arrived with things for Sridevi, but she is unhappy and her face and lips are injured.
 Rajappan asks her what happened, but she does not tell him.
 After some days Sridevi's marriage day comes, but they cannot find her.
 Ragini says that Sridevi's body is at the seashore.

-Rajappan wonders why she suicided.
-One day Vvijayan comes to Sridevi's room and sees her letter that explains what happened.
+Rajappan wonders why she committed suicide.
+One day Vijayan comes to Sridevi's room and sees her letter that explains what happened.
 Raghavan says to James that this was because of you and that he will tell everyone about the rape.
 Raghavan tells Rajappan and Inspector Gopi.
 While Raghavan is searching for James, his assistants capture him.
 He kills Raghavan and throws his body into the sea.
 Rajappan finds him, but James wins and tries to kill him, Vijayan kills James from behind.
-He goes to the sea and sees Sridevi who tells him to come with her and he suicide.
+He goes to the sea and sees Sridevi who tells him to come with her and he commits suicide.